Hi. I'm Justine.

 It's my job to

-Find the Story.What separates you from current and future competitors?
+Find the Story.Separation from current and future competitors

-Tell the Story.Strategic creative - make everything work together.
+Tell the Story.Strategic creative: making everything work together

 How I Work

-You can find me working with the C-Suite on defining goals and the paths to reach them.
-I'm also often working to inspire the current team, as well as identifying new talent that will make our group grow cohesively stronger.
-My position has me delegating quite a bit, but I also get my hand dirty.
-I do my best to make sure that no part of the team feels like a cog in the wheel.
+You can often find me working with the C-Suite on defining goals and the paths to reach them.
+The rest of the time I'm with my creative team, working to inspire, mentor and identifying new talent that will strengthen our group as a whole.
+As a Creative Director, I delegate quite a bit, but I also get my hand dirty.
+Most importantly, I work to make sure that no part my team feels like a cog in the wheel.
 The best work comes when everyone is valued, has ownership and is inspired.

 The founder of an advertising agency once said this to me and I agree: